shio83/freemarket_sample_55c_nagoya/README.md

 ### Association

+- has_many :comments, dependent: :destroy
+- has_many :products, dependent: :destroy
+- has_many :likes, dependent: :destroy
+- has_many :trading_partners, dependent: :destroy
+- has_one :credit, dependent: :destroy
 - has_one :profile, dependent: :destroy
-- has_many    :comments, dependent: :destroy
-- has_one     :seller
-- has_one     :buyer
-- has_one     :addres, dependent: :destroy
-- belongs_to  :like, dependent: :destroy

 ## profilesテーブル